zicongleoqu/Encryption-Project/README.md

-# Encryption_Class-Project
+# Encryption Project
-This assignment details making a custom cipher called the ‘Western Cipher’.
-The program implements the encoding and decoding algorithm, while using a Circular Array Queue.
+- This assignment details making a custom cipher called the ‘Western Cipher’.
+- The program implements the encoding and decoding algorithm.
+- I implemented Caesar Cipher algorithm using circular array queue achieving linear time and space complexity